DstMlOpsCrypto/MainCrypto/docs/index.md

 ## Down the rabbit hole
 ![Down the Rabbit Hole](https://insatpress.tn/wp-content/uploads/2018/08/down-the-rabbit-hole-1.jpg){ align=center }

-We encourage anyone to take time to refer to dedicated pages listed
+We encourage anyone to take time to refer to dedicated pages listed on header.